threefoldtech/0-core/docs/interacting/commands/corex.md

   - If none it will automatically be set to core-x, x being the ID of the container

 - **storage**: URL to the ARDB storage cluster to mount, e.g. `ardb://hub.gig.tech:16379`
-  - If not provided the default one from the G8OS main configuration will be used, see the documentation about `fuse_storage` in [Main Configuration](../../config/main.md) for more details
+  - If not provided the default one from the Zero-OS main configuration will be used, see the documentation about `storage` in [Main Configuration](../../config/main.md) for more details

 <a id="list"></a>